MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/component-framework-for-canvas-apps.md

 ## Licensing

-During the canvas apps (experimental preview), there is no restriction for developers to build code components using external services.
+Until Power Apps component framework for canvas apps (public preview), there is no restriction for developers to build code components using external services.
 From GA, using code components in canvas apps requires a license.

 > [!NOTE]
 > Licensing is only required when you use code components in canvas apps.
 Model-driven apps doesn’t require any license for using code components.